New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Relevant existing bijections

 \subsection{The Jani-Rieper bijection}

 An explicit bijection between plane trees and $132$-avoiding permutations was given by Jani and Rieper~\cite{jani-rieper}.
 The following is how it works.
-Let $T$ be a plane tree on $n$ edges.
-We use a preorder traversal of $T$ (from left to right) to label the non-root vertices in decreasing order with the integers $n, n-1,\cdots, 1$.
+Let $T$ be a plane tree of $n$ edges.
+We use a preorder traversal of $T$ (from left to right) to label the non-root vertices in decreasing order with the integers $n, n-1,\ldots, 1$.
 As such, the first vertex visited gets the label $n$ and the last receives 1.
 A permutation written as a word is next obtained by reading the labelled tree in postorder, that is, traverse the tree from left to right and record the label of a vertex when it is last visited.

 The reverse from a $132$-permutation to a plane tree was not explicitly presented in Jani and Rieper~\cite{jani-rieper}.
-Here we present one procedure and we leave it to the reader to verify its effectiveness.
+Here we present a procedure and we leave it to the reader to verify its effectiveness.
 Let $\pi$ be a $132$-avoiding permutation.
 Suppose the IR of $\pi$ from left to right are $\tau_1, \tau_2, \ldots, \tau_k$.
-Starting with $\tau_k$ and making it into a path with the maximal element attaching to the root of the expected tree.
+Start with $\tau_k$ and make it into a path with the maximal (i.e., rightmost) element in $\tau_k$ attaching to the root of the expected plane tree $JR(\pi)$.
 For example, suppose $\pi=10, 8, 7, 9, 11, 6, 4, 3, 5, 12, 1 ,2$.
-Then, $\tau_k=12$ and the path will be the path from vertex $1$ to the root of the left tree in Figure 3.
-After $\tau_i$ is ``placed" in the (partial) tree, we find the minimal element $u$ in the leftmost path in the current partial tree that is larger than the maximal element $x$ in $\tau_{i-1}$, and attach the path induced by $\tau_{i-1}$ to the tree such that $u$ and $x$ are adjacent; if no such a $u$ exists, we attach the path to the root of the current tree.
+Then, $\tau_k=12$ and the path will be the path from vertex $1$ to the root of the left tree in Figure~\ref{fig:new-bij}.
+After $\tau_i$ is ``placed" in the (partial) tree, we find the minimal element $u$ in the leftmost path (i.e., the one from the leftmost leaf to the root) in the current partial tree that is larger than the maximal element $x$ in $\tau_{i-1}$, and attach the path induced by $\tau_{i-1}$ to the tree such that $u$ and $x$ are adjacent; if no such a $u$ exists, we attach the path induced by $\tau_{i-1}$ to the root of the current tree.
 Eventually, we obtain a plane tree.
 In the following, we will regard the corresponding plane trees of $132$-avoiding permutations as plane trees with vertex labels, although the vertex labels are uniquely determined (by the underlying bijections) and can be omitted.
+Moreover, we may sometimes use the label of a vertex to refer to the vertex.